 And yes, you will get high.

-Cannabis is playing a big role in quarantine coping methods right now.
-But while a non-addictive, hangover-free herbal remedy is ideal during these times of increased, sedentary anxiety, the act of smoking is not.
+Cannabis can play a big role in coping with seasonal change.
+But while a non-addictive, hangover-free herbal remedy is ideal during these times of increased stress, the act of smoking is not.
 The solution?
 Don’t smoke your weed.
 Drink it.

 Cannabis-infused tea takes out the loads of sugar and fat that usually come with eating edibles, while still providing a full infusion of cannabinoids from flower.
 It also gives your lungs a break.
 If you happen to have cannabis butter, infused honey, or a tincture on hand, your work is essentially already done.
 Just add to your tea of choice the same you would any honey or sugar.